Tangent curves to degenerating hypersurfaces: Obstruction bundle and virtual push-forward

-To be completely accurate, this result holds only after replacing $\Log\Mfrak_{0,1}$ by a suitable \'etale substack, which we now describe.
-Recall that $\Log\Mfrak_{0,1}$ has an \'etale cover by stacks of the form
+\begin{remark} As is commonplace when dealing with Artin stacks of infinite type, the above result holds only after replacing $\Log\Mfrak_{0,1}$ by a suitable union of smooth charts, which we now describe.
+Recall that $\Log\Mfrak_{0,1}$ has a smooth cover by stacks of the form